FREQUENTLY ASKED QUESTIONS

 Bible and pen, clothing that complies with the dress standard, bedding for a twin bed, pillow, toiletries, towels (at least 1 for the waterfront and 1 for the shower), sneakers and sandals, 1 dark colored outfit that can get wet or dirty, flashlight, bug spray, raincoat or umbrella (recommended).
 Dress Code: Girls – Tank top straps must be 2 inches or greater in width.
 No halters or spaghetti straps – Shorts should be loose-fitting and be no shorter than mid-thigh – Modest, one-piece swimsuits with straps or tankinis (bottom and top must stay together with arms raised) Boys – Board shorts or swimming trunks for swimming.
 More Information can be found on the Packing List

-Cell Phones, iPods, personal electronic devices (PSP, Game Boy, MP3 players, CD Players, etc.), firearms, alcohol, tobacco, or illegal drugs.
+Cell Phones, smart watches, iPods/ipads, personal electronic devices (PSP, Game Boy, MP3 players, CD Players, etc.), firearms, alcohol, tobacco, or illegal drugs.
 DO NOT bring VALUABLES.
 Camp Gilead is not responsible for broken or lost items.

 Regular Overnight Camps • Check-In is 4:00-5:30pm on Sundays.
 If you will be arriving later than 5:30, please let us know as soon as possible. • Check-Out is at 4:00pm on Friday afternoon.
 (A drivers license is needed to verify permission to pick-up.) • Please DO NOT make plans to pick your child up earlier.
 Campers are engaged in camp-wide activities, and will not be able to receive the full camp experience if they leave early. • If an emergency occurs wherein you must pick your camper up prior to 4:00pm, please call the office at 863-984-1353 and give as much notice as possible so we can make the proper arrangements with everyone involved.